Syncrude responding to fire at facility north of Fort McMurray

 He added that access to the site is now restricted to Syncrude workers so the company can respond to the incident.

+Police and other emergency personnel were on the scene, said the Royal Canadian Mounted Police.
+Wood Buffalo RCMP said it was unable to confirm the cause of the explosion or if anyone was hurt.

+Traffic was restricted to just one lane on Highway 63, the major thoroughfare that feeds traffic in an out of Canada’s oil sands mining region, as police assisted with the evacuation of nonessential services from Syncrude, they said.

-Syncrude is one of Canada’s largest oil sands mining and processing operations, producing up to 350,000 barrels of synthetic crude a day.
+Syncrude is one of the country’s largest oil sands mining and processing operations, producing up to 350,000 barrels of synthetic crude a day.
 Over the years it has been plagued by operational mishaps and outages, but had recently improved its operational performance.

 Follow @KellyCrydermanon Twitter: